The French research Mafia

 The Mafia doesn’t like outsiders

 People warned me: the French academic system is incredibly closed.
 I didn’t fully understand what they meant until I saw it.
-Take my lab: many people come from the same advisor or their academic offspring.
+In many labs, people come from the same advisor or their academic offspring.
 Me?
 I’ve been called “the American,” even though I’m French and did my undergrad in France.
 I just spent a few years abroad: four in the UK, three in the US.
 Someone once told me not to speak English in the coffee room, “We won’t hire internationals otherwise.”
 Not a joke.

 More broadly, coming back to France was a cultural shock.
 I missed the COVID-era chloroquine debates.
 I wasn’t prepared for the hijab discourse.
 Bias here is subtle but pervasive, and you don’t realize how saturated the environment is until you’ve seen the outside world.
 Most people haven’t, I can’t blame them.
-It’s a bit like Russia (an extreme comparison, I know): if you’ve never left, it’s easy to believe the system around you is just how things are everywhere.

 It wasn’t easy to infiltrate the Mafia.
 But I finally got in two years ago.
 Today, I’m a permanent researcher at Inria, i.e., a civil servant for life, and I also hold a teaching position at École Polytechnique as a Professeur Chargé de Cours.
 I landed my dream jobs, and I’m genuinely grateful to those who supported me along the way.
 Now, let’s dive into the different types of positions and how the Mafia protects its own.